Begum Johnson: Separation and later life

-It may have been expected that, having persevered with his noble project for so many years, and having brought it to fruition, the reverend would now spend his remaining years in the near vicinity of the edifice, rejoicing in his work and lavishing attention on its further embellishment.
+It may have been expected that, having persevered with his noble project for so many years, and having brought it to fruition, Johnson would now spend his remaining years in the near vicinity of the edifice, rejoicing in his work and lavishing attention on its further embellishment.
 That was not the case.
-His project completed, the reverend, who had been in India for sixteen years already, wanted to at least make a long visit to England, receive the honours, encomiums and ecclesiastical preferments attendant upon the completion of his noble work, perhaps spend his remaining years in his native land.
-However, his wife was not inclined to leave her native land, and not averse to the idea of living apart from her husband.
+His project completed, the reverend, who had been in India for sixteen years already, wanted to make a long visit to England, receive the honours, encomiums and ecclesiastical preferments attendant upon the completion of his noble work, perhaps spend his remaining years in his native land.
+However, his wife was not inclined to leave her native land for a second time, and nor was she averse to the idea of living apart from her husband.
 The marriage had apparently been less than idyllic, for cultural reasons: Johnson had found his wife a little too well-adjusted into Indian ways, and she likewise had found his evangelical bent and supercilious attitude towards India irksome.
 Frances lacked her husband's enthusiasm for evangelism, and had not exactly emptied her coffers to fulfil his dream; she now chose to spend her money in quite another way.
 She offered William Johnson a settlement and an annuity if he would go away to England without her, and avoid coming back.
 They agreed that they would be better off without each other, and simply parted ways, divorce (especially for a clergyman) being quite impossible in those days.
 Eyre Chatterton, the inaugural Bishop of Nagpur, wrote of the Johnsons in his 1924 A History of the Church of England in India:

 Begum Johnson was 59 years old and never married again.
-Kathleen Blechynden wrote in Calcutta: Past and Present(1905):
+Kathleen Blechynden wrote in Calcutta: Past and Present (1905):

+(The reference is to Richard Wellesley, 1st Marquess Wellesley, who was Governor-General of Bengal from 1798-1805.)
 She died in Calcutta on 3 February 1812.
 Her memorial in St. John's Church (no longer the cathedral) states 'The oldest British resident in Bengal, universally beloved, respected and revered'.
 In 1990 the British Association for Cemeteries in South Asia published a book entitled The Calcutta of Begum Johnson, taking her name to sum up an age.